antonbabenko/pre-commit-terraform/README.md

            -e aws-s3-enable-bucket-logging,aws-s3-specify-public-access-block
     ```

 4. When you have multiple directories and want to run `tfsec` in all of them and share a single config file - use the `__GIT_WORKING_DIR__` placeholder.
-It will be replaced by `terraform_tfsec` hooks with Git working directory (repo root) at run time.
+It will be replaced by `tofu_tfsec` hooks with Git working directory (repo root) at run time.
 For example:

     ```yaml
-    - id: terraform_tfsec
+    - id: tofu_tfsec
       args:
         - --args=--config-file=__GIT_WORKING_DIR__/.tfsec.json
     ```